-‘124 Umbrellas’ is a 45-minute performance that will take place at the Eco Pavilion in the mornings and evenings, to explore the space though directed movement, and engage with elements specific to the architecture and its programming.
+This 45-minute performance will take place at the Eco Pavilion in the mornings and evenings to explore the space though directed movement, and engage with elements specific to the architecture and its programming.
 London-based architect and movement performer Elin Eyborg will tend the structure like a gardener and interact with the audience throughout the performances.

 In the morning, the structure will open like a blossoming flower, forming a vibrantly colored central canopy.
 In the evening, it will be transformed into a forest of singular poles.
-Counting the 124 handcrafted, hand-painted, cotton umbrellas (made by Chiang Mai Umbrellas) through the process of opening and closing is a way of celebrating them individually and acknowledging the time and care dedicated to each.
+Counting the 124 handcrafted, hand-painted, cotton umbrellas (made by Chiang Mai Umbrellas) as they open and close is a way of celebrating them individually and acknowledging the time and care dedicated to each.
 Come and experience the transformation of singular objects into a gathering space for unexpected encounters.

 A Singing Sea

-Step inside A Singing Sea, a bell-shaped installation adorned with discarded materials collected from the beaches and seas of Thailand, to examine and interact with the sounds of its various materials.
+A Singing Sea is a bell-shaped installation adorned with discarded materials collected from the beaches and seas of Thailand; step inside to examine and interact with the sounds of its various materials.
 Conceptualized by Satit Raksasri, a contemporary artist whose practice covers painting, photography, illustration, and live performance, the installation stands as a symbolic yet critical call for change from the human consumption that has collectively endangered the world’s most crucial natural resource: the ocean.